Devy99/lowbit-quantization/README.md

 - **predictions**: we provide completions of all analyzed models for each experiment and benchmark in MultiPL-E-compatible files.
 Each folder contains `*.json.gz` files with all model's predictions for each task, as well as `*.results.json.gz` files with the test results for each completion.
 - **results**: contains the accuracies of the evaluated models as well as the results of statistical tests on both MultiPL-E and McEval benchmarks.

+All the quantized models are instead available in our [HuggingFace repository](https://huggingface.co/collections/Devy1/quantization-for-code-generation-67c9b83b34ed9a5a84fb714d).

 ## Replication of the results
 Below, we provide a step-by-step guide for running our code.